vlutton/encore-ui/docs/ui-setup.md

     [Grunt](http://gruntjs.com/) is used to automate the UI build and test tasks for Encore.
 Run `npm install -g grunt-cli` to install Grunt.

+6. Install Protractor

+    [Protractor](https://github.com/angular/protractor) is used to run end to end UI tests in an AngularJS project.
+Run `npm install -g protractor` to install Protractor.

+7. Install Mocha

+    [Mocha](http://visionmedia.github.io/mocha/) is used to provide feedback during protractor tests.
+Run `npm install -g mocha` to install Mocha.

 ## Initial Encore Build

 If you haven't already, clone the Encore repo.